flakjakk/my-project/docs/paddock.md

 ---

+### The Factory

+---

 ### Murchison

-*   Bikes
+Bikes
-*   Deidre’s first solo bike ride
+Deidre’s first solo bike ride
-*   The Camerons
+The Camerons
-*   Andrew Cameron and the taxi driver
+Andrew Cameron and the taxi driver
-*   YP at Murchison
+YP at Murchison
-*   Mrs. Cameron and the exploding ginger bottles
+Mrs. Cameron and the exploding ginger bottles

 **Guavas**